YogenderSha/yogendersha/README.md

 # 💫 About Me:
 📌 Curr : Software Engineer at Anzo Controls .<br>
 📌 Ex : Software Quality Assurance Intern at Calibyte.<br>
-🌱 I’m Contributing to Open Source, working on problem-solving.<br>
+🌱 I’m Contributing to some robust application development projects .<br>
 💬 Ask me about JAVA, Spring and .Net  & DSA<br>